-It could be an overarching goal that we had been working toward for some time or something as simple as allowing ourselves these 60 minutes to unplug from the outside world and free our minds from external worries.
-I loved that for a concrete—and feasible—period of time I could dedicate my energy and focus to one simple thing.
-Instead of committing to correct a behavior over as one does with resolutions, intention-setting allows us to draw up a roadmap for where we'd like our lives to go.
+I was introduced to intention-setting when I began practicing yoga.
+At the beginning of each class, the instructor would ask us to set an intention before taking the one-hour class, whether an overarching goal that we were working toward or something as simple as allowing ourselves those 60 minutes to unplug from the outside world and free our minds from external worries.
+I loved the fact that for a finite and feasible period of time, I could dedicate my energy to doing one simple thing.
+Instead of committing to correct a certain behavior over time, intention-setting allows us to draw a roadmap of where we'd like our lives to go.

 What the numerology practice revealed was very much in line with the intentions I decided to set.
 Just as setting intentions at the start of a one-hour yoga class is an effective way to make the most of that short time, intentions that are set for the short term can prove to be as powerful.

 While much loftier goals and dreams might lie ahead, intending to take small steps to self-betterment through tangible acts (carving out time to read, making meditation a daily practice, or taking up a new skill) is just as effective in realizing larger goals.